Unleashing the Potential of Bilingual Children through Collaborative Partnerships

 CRiCLE works in partnership with local community schools and Cambridge Bilingual Groups, a volunteer support organisation which offers hands-on training for professional development of community teachers and step-by-step guidance to help ethnic communities to set up community language schools.
 Join their facebook to follow up-to-date information on community language education.

-In a multi-stakeholder partnership, CRiCLE, Cambridge Bilingual Groups and Cambridge Ethnic Community Forum recently established the innovative Cambridge Community School Leadership Forum to facilitate rapid policy consultation and coordination of local support.
+In a multi-stakeholder partnership, we recently launched the inaugural Cambridge Community School Leadership Forum to facilitate rapid policy consultation and coordination of local support.

 We have a long-standing partnership with the Bell Foundation working on reseach and development projects on EAL teaching and assessment in schools.

-We also work in partnership with Association for Language Learning (ALL), National Association for Language Development in the Curriculum (NALDIC), and Cambridgeshire County Council in the education strand of the AHRC/OWRI project on multilingualism and language policy (MEITS) and the campaign of 'We are Multilingual' (WAM) which forms part of the legacy of the education strand of the project.
+We worked in partnership with Association for Language Learning (ALL), National Association for Language Development in the Curriculum (NALDIC), and Cambridgeshire County Council in the education strand of the AHRC/OWRI project on multilingualism and language policy (MEITS) and the campaign of 'We are Multilingual' (WAM) which forms part of the legacy of the education strand of the project.
 Follow project updates on blogs, news, events and Twitter.

 Research Programmes